Raqueldelamer/capstone-coffee-shop/README.md

 ## **Step 3: Implement Product Display Page Functionality Instructions**:

-1. Use `fetchProduct` to load product data via https://coffee-shop-backend-5fmn.onrender.com/api/v1/products/ .
+1. Use `fetchProduct` to load product data via .env.local to BACKEND https://coffee-shop-backend-5fmn.onrender.com/api/v1/products/ .

 2. Pass `addToCart` into the button in the `ProductCard` component using **prop drilling**.